ibexa/documentation-developer/docs/users/login_methods.md

 To check that all existing User accounts have names that fit the current pattern, run the `ibexa:user:audit-database` command.
-It will check all User accounts in the database and list those that do not fit the pattern.
+It checks all User accounts in the database and lists those that do not fit the pattern.